MarWoes/wg-blimp/README.md

 Some example `.fastq` can be found on [Sciebo](https://uni-muenster.sciebo.de/s/7vpqRSEATYcvlnP).
 You can use the command
 ```
-wg-blimp run-snakemake fastq/ chr22.fasta blood1,blood2 sperm1,sperm2 results --cores=8
+wg-blimp run-snakemake fastq/ chr22.fasta blood1,blood2 sperm1,sperm2 results --cores=8 --aligner=gembs
 ```

-Please not that the pipeline commands also allow a `--use-sample-files` option so sample groups can be loaded from text files instead of comma separates files.
+Please note that the pipeline commands also allow a `--use-sample-files` option so sample groups can be loaded from text files instead of comma separates files.

 ## Config parameters